 Ravi steps inside the doorway.
-He notices the “Welcome” sign on the door.
+He notices the “Welcome” sign on the door, bold and shiny.
 As he enters, the air shifts, crisp, humming with an almost electric silence.
 Before him stretches a cityscape unlike any he’s seen.
 The streets are spotless, gleaming as if freshly washed by rain.
 Then he notices the source of the magic: a sleek, spider-like drones glide silently over the ground, scanning, lifting, and swallowing bits of waste.
 Even the tiniest leaf doesn’t remain long on the pavement.

 One drone pauses nearby.
 A candy wrapper flutters from nowhere, and the drone swoops down, grabs it, and dissolves it into thin air with a soft blue glow.
 A voice hums through hidden speakers: “Environmental maintenance complete.
 Clean zones preserved.”
 Ravi’s jaw drops.
 No overflowing bins.
 No piles of rot or stink.
 No crows or stray dogs tearing at bags.